Charles Robinson (referee): Injuries

 He once had his elbow knocked out of its socket while refereeing a match in the PWF in Gastonia, North Carolina.
 Fire Breaker Chip accidentally kicked Charles's elbow during a pin attempt.
 He was out of action for 4 months.

 On April 18, 2014, while traveling with the WWE in Saudi Arabia, Robinson suffered a freak accident while helping assemble the wrestling ring, resulting in him nearly losing his thumb.
 The injury required six stitches.

-On January 29, 2017 during the Royal Rumble PPV, Robinson was refereeing the WWE Championship Match between John Cena and AJ Styles when he tore the plantar fascia on his left foot seven minutes into the match.
+On January 29, 2017, during the Royal Rumble PPV, Robinson was refereeing the WWE Championship Match between John Cena and AJ Styles when he tore the plantar fascia on his left foot seven minutes into the match.
 He completed the match, but was subsequently out of action for two months, during which he underwent successful surgery.
-He returned on March 25, 2017 during a WWE SmackDown Live house show in Johnson City.
+He returned on March 25, 2017, during a WWE SmackDown Live house show in Johnson City.
 He made his television return on the March 28, 2017 episode of 205 Live.

-On the July 11, 2017 episode of SmackDown, Robinson's left index finger was mildly fractured by Baron Corbin while he refereed Corbin's match against Shinsuke Nakamura.
+On July 11, 2017, episode of SmackDown, Robinson's left index finger was mildly fractured by Baron Corbin while he refereed Corbin's match against Shinsuke Nakamura.

 Video games

-Robinson's likeness appears as the referee in THQ's WWE 12, WWE 13, and 2K Sports WWE 2K14, WWE 2K15 and WWE 2K16.
+Robinson's likeness appears as the referee in THQ's WWE 12, WWE 13, and 2K Sports WWE 2K14, WWE 2K15, WWE 2K16, WWE 2K24, and WWE 2K25.